Dzoukr/Talks/sneaking-fsharp-into-your-organization/slides/index.md

 -------

-# Then I got some bad news for you
+# Then I got some warnings for you

 *******